-- 5.1 The responsibility for avoiding a conflict of interest lies in the first instance with the individual employee.
+- 5.1 The responsibility for avoiding a conflict of interest lies in the first instance with the individual member of staff.
 It is the personal responsibility of every individual to whom this policy applies to disclose to their line manager any actual, perceived or potential conflict of interest in relation to any matter related to the performance of their duties providing sufficient detail that an assessment can be made as to how to best deal with the issue. - 5.2 There may be circumstances when it was not initially apparent that an actual, perceived or potential conflict of interests exists.
-As soon as it becomes apparent any such conflict of interest must be disclosed. - 5.3 Where a manager is uncertain about how to address a matter which has been brought to his or her attention advice should be sought from the HR manager. - 5.4 Where a member of staff does not wish to reveal the details of a conflict of interest to his or her line manager and is unable to withdraw from the situation in which the conflict of interest arises he or she should seek advice either from the second line manager of the HR manager. - 5.5 In all cases disclosure must include sufficient information to enable appropriate resolution.
-This information is likely to include (where applicable); - The type of the potential conflict of interest - The nature of the activity giving rise to the conflict of interest - The details of the parties involved - Any financial or non-financial benefit involved - Any other relevant information. - 5.6 Confidentiality of disclosures made in respect of conflict of interest discussions will be maintained as far as is possible and information will only be shared where there is a need to do so.
+As soon as it becomes apparent, any such conflict of interest must be disclosed. - 5.3 Where a manager is uncertain about how to address a matter which has been brought to his or her attention advice should be sought from the Director of HR and Corporate Services. - 5.4 Where a member of staff does not wish to reveal the details of a conflict of interest to his or her line manager and is unable to withdraw from the situation in which the conflict of interest arises he or she should seek advice from the Director of HR and Corporate Services. - 5.5 In all cases disclosure must include sufficient information to enable appropriate resolution.
+This information is likely to include (where applicable) - The nature of the perceived or potential conflict of interest - The nature of the activity giving rise to the conflict of interest - The details of the individuals involved - Any financial or non-financial benefit involved

+- Any other relevant information. - 5.6 Confidentiality of disclosures made in respect of conflict of interest discussions will be maintained as far as is possible and information will only be shared where there is a need to do so.